rapidbenjamin/python-flask-web-api-demo/README.md

 ---------------------------------------------------------------------------------------------------------

 ##### Extra configs for your server production environment : ./utils
-	with nginx config files and supervisor (upstart or supervisord) configuration  files for gunicorn
+	with nginx config files and supervisor (upstart) configuration  files for gunicorn

 #### PRODUCTION CONFIG with GUNICORN : Use it for production with GUNICORN Upstart script and NGINX config from utils directory :